TimOosterhuis/MAS-project/index.md

 `Update_possibles()` looks at the played cards in a trick and makes inferences based on that cards:
 -	When a card is played, the card status changes from possible to knowledge, this means that all instances in the possibles list holding that card are removed.
 -	Next, when a player has played a card that is not of the same suit as the first played card, it can be concluded that that player does not have the asked suit anymore, so all instances holding that players name and that suit in the card tuple are removed from the possibles list.
--	When the last played card is from a player that is not on the team winning the current trick, and he or she played a non-trump card, a number of options arise: If trump cards are played in this trick it can be inferred that the last playing player doesn’t have a higher trump card than the trump cards on the table.
-If there were no trump cards played and the player still didn’t play a trump card, it means that he or she has no trump left at all.
+-	When the last played card is from a player that is not on the team winning the current trick, and he played a non-trump card, a number of options arise: If trump cards are played in this trick it can be inferred that the last playing player doesn’t have a higher trump card than the trump cards on the table.
+If there were no trump cards played and the player still didn’t play a trump card, it means that he has no trump left at all.
 Therefore all suitable combinations are removed from the possibles list.
 -	If a player played a card that in rank is one lower than the highest already played card, this means that he/she cannot play a lower value card (in our setting of the game, this is not always true in a real klaverjas game), so the player does not have any other cards of that suit left, and the suitable combinations are removed from the possibles list.
 For example: South starts with the ace of spades and West follows with the ten of spades.
 This means he has no other spades cards, and all combinations of West and spades are removed from the possibles list
 -	Finally, if a card is found only once in the possibles list it becomes definate knowledge.
 The card is then removed from the possibles list and added to the knowledge list.
 For example, South has two trump cards left, and because East and West have not responded with trump cards when these were played, South knows the remaining trump cards are all in North’s possession.